SaichandSamudrala2022/CSCE689_RL_Project/README.md

 Generate training logs in ./logs/ folder

-run "python reward_plotter.py" to generate the reward plot we have in the paper
+run "python reward_plotter.py" to generate the reward plot we have in the report.